AngelicaMaineri/OLS-project-database/README.md

 Contribution guidelines will follow soon.
 In the meantime, if you have ideas or comments, please open an issue or reach out to [Angelica Maineri](mailto:angelica@odissei-data.nl)

+The prototype of the database can be seen at [https://angelicamaineri.github.io/OLS-project-database/](https://angelicamaineri.github.io/OLS-project-database/)

 _This project is carried out in the framework of [OLS-7](https://openlifesci.org/ols-7)_